Aneal250/Image_Upload_with_Cloudinary_in_JavaScript_/README.md

 1. `git clone` this repo
 2. `npm install`
 3. `npm start`
-4. You're ready to upload dank memes.
+4. You're ready to upload you desired Picture.

+#Explanation
+This is a Simple Code demonstrating how to upload Images from the clients-Side with [Cloudinary](https://cloudinary.com) using javaScript.